slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ## Architecture options

-System implementers decide which part(s) of the platform will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
-Each option comes with its own set of considerations, but all are valid.
-The options are not mutually exclusive, but at least one part of a SLSA-conformant platform SHOULD verify provenance.
+There are several options (non-mutually exclusive) for where provenance verification can happen: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
+Each option comes with its own set of considerations, but all are valid and at least one SHOULD be used.

 More than one component can verify provenance.
 For example, even if a package ecosystem verifies provenance, consumers who get artifacts from that package